Taxes on Cryptocurrency in Canada

 Reporting Capital Losses

-If you lost money on another investment, you can report and deduct that loss from your capital gains.
+If you lose money on another investment, you can report and deduct that loss from your capital gains.

 Transferring Crypto

-When you transfer crypto from one wallet to another (that also belongs to you), you do not have to worry about paying crypto taxes.
+When you transfer cryptocurrency from one wallet to another (that also belongs to you), you do not have to worry about paying crypto taxes in Canada.

 Crypto Gifts